GrahamDumpleton/mod_wsgi/docs/error-reference.rst

    inaccessible to the daemon user after privilege drop.

 :Outcome:
-   The daemon process sleeps 20 seconds and exits.
+   The daemon process exits after a 20-second anti-fork-bomb delay.
    Apache respawns it.

 :Operator action:
    Verify ``WSGISocketPrefix`` points at a directory that is